chisui/dakka/thesis/main.md

 `Typeable` enables the creation of Dynamic values in Haskell.
 To represent a dynamic value, all we have to do is capture the `Typeable` instance of the given type.
 Dynamic values are implemented by `Data.Dynmaic` in `base`.
 To construct a dynamic value `toDyn :: Typeable a => a -> Dynamic` is used.
 To extract a value `fromDynamic :: Typeable a => Dynmaic -> Maybe a` which only returns a value if the expected type `a` is the same as the captured one.
 Data extraction is only possible because there are runtime type representations that can be compared.

-In the same way values can be extracted from dynamic values it is possible to define a way to conditionally cast a value of one type to another for as long as those two types are the same where it is only known at runtime if that is the case:
+In the same way values can be extracted from dynamic values, it is possible to define a way to conditionally cast a value of one type to another, as long as those two types are the same, where it is only known at runtime if that is the case:

 ```haskell
 cast :: forall a b.
 (Typeable a, Typeable b) => a -> Maybe b